 In A.D.
 546, the Turks under Tumen (?-552), first subjugated the Tiele tribes to the north of the Tianshan Mountain.
 The Turks, thinking that they helped in rearing the Tiele Tribes on behalf of the Ruruans, proposed a marriage with the princess of the Ruruans.
 The Ruruans declined their request.
 Hence, the Turks sought for marriage with Tuoba's Western Wei Dynasty.
 In the 17th year of Western Wei's Datong era, i.e., A.D.
 551, Turkic Khan Tumen (Bumin) obtained Tuoba Princess Changle as a bride.
 When Western Wei Emperor Wendi died, Tumen sent in 200 horses as condolence.
 In the first year of Western Wei Emperor Feidi, i.e., A.D.
 552, Tumen defeated the Ruruans, causing Ruruan Khan to commit suicide and Ruruan Khan's son to flee to Northern Qi Dynasty.
 Tumen declared himself Khan Yili, setting his capital at Mt.
 Yuedujun-shan, to the south of the Orkhon River, and gave his wife the title of Ke-hedun or Kedun (similar to the Hunnic title of Yanzhi for queen).
 Tumen's son, named Keluo, was Khan Yixiji.
 Khan Yixiji defeated the Ruruan Khan's brother, i.e., Dengshuzi.
 Yixiji's brother, Sijin (Sinjibu?), aka Yandu, would succeed Khan Yixiji as Khan Muchu.
 Sijin (Khan Muchu) was recorded to be red-faced and possessed the liuli [brown] eyes.
 Sijin (Khan Muchu) defeated Dengshuzi at Mount Beilaishan and drive Dengshuzi into the Northern Zhou territories for asylum.
 Dengshuzi and his 3000 followers would later be handed over to the Turks for execution by Northern Zhou. ("liuli", now meaning brown and green imperial construction, previously meant for five-color glass.
 This kind of records, however, did corrobate the fact that Central Asian features, maybe in areas like deep socket eyes and high nose bridge, were rare in relationship with the general physique of the people in the steppe area.
 Speculation would be that majority Huns were of Mongol stock, but few Altaic people, like Jiehu & Ashina Turks, had inherited or picked up Caucasian features of Chinese Turkistan or Central Asia, possibly after the ancestral Huns raided to the west.)
 Sijin (Khan Muchu) then defeated the Ye-tai in the west, the Khitans in the east, and the Qigu (Jiegu, i.e., Xiajiasi or the Kirghiz) in the north.

 Ashina Shidianmi (Istemi Kagan), i.e., Tumen Khan's brother and Muchu Khan's uncle, who stayed behind while Tumen was campaigning east against the Ruruans, conducted a western campaign in A.D.
 552. Ashina Shidianmi allied with Khosrau I of the Sassanid Empire in attacking the Ye-da, and by A.D.
 558, defeated the Yeda and divided the Yeda land at the River Amu Darya.
 Then, Ashina Shidianmi expelled the Avars to the Volga, for which he was promoted to be khan.
 In A.D.
 567, Ashina Shidianmi crossed the River Amu Darya to take over the area in today's Afghanistan in an alliance with the East Romans against the Sassanids.
 (In A.D.
 576, Datou, i.e., Ashina Shidianmi's son, succeeded the Western Turkic Khanate.)
 Hence, the Turks controlled the vast territories extending from Central Asia, today's Chinese Turkistan to Manchuria.
-The Turks were recorded to have about 28 levels of officials, including Yehu, She(4), Teqin, Silifa, Tudunfa etc. They had the same customs as the Scandinavian pirates in that they would burn the dead body of their chieftan together with the belongings like horses and clothes.
-Tents were always opened towards the east where the sun rose.
+The Turks were recorded to have about 28 levels of officials, including Yehu, She(4), Teqin, Silifa, Tudunfa etc. Tents were always opened towards the east where the sun rose.
+They had the same customs as the Scandinavian pirates in that they would burn the dead body of their chieftan together with the belongings like horses and clothes.
+Or, alternatively speaking, the Turks had the same practice as the Yiqu-rong barbarians who resided to the north of the Qin people in the 3rd millennium B.C.E.
+The tomb was marked with stones which symbolically represented the number of people whom the dead killed in his life.

 In the third year of Northern Zhou Emperor Wendi (?), the Turks defeated the Tuyuhun Xianbei in today's Qinghai-Gansu area.
 Sijin (Khan Muchu) had once wavered, in face of gifts from the two Chinese states, several times, in marrying over his daughter to either Northern Qi or Northern Zhou, and he finally settled down on intermarriage with Northern Zhou.
 In A.D.
 561, i.e., the first year of Baoding Era (Northern Zhou Emperor Wudi), the Turks under Sijin (Khan Muchu), with 100,000 strong army, joined Northern Zhou's Duke Sui (Yang Zhong) in attacking Northern Qi.
 The Turks reached ancient Bingzhou Prefecture (northern Shanxi Prov).
 The Turks requested for a second attack on Northern Qi.
 Sijin (Khan Muchu) yielded his post to his brother at death bed.
 Sijin (Khan Muchu)'s brother, i.e., Tabo [Tuobo] Khan, made Shetu as Khan E'fu in charge of the east and a brother (Khan Rudan) as Khan Buli in charge of the west.
 Tuobo Khan would play Northern Zhou and Northern Qi for tributes and treated the two Chinese statelet rulers as stepsons.
 A Northern Qi monk called Huilin converted Tuobo to Buddhism.
 After Northern Zhou destroyed Northern Qi, Tuobo Khan would welcome a Northern Qi prince called Gao Baoyi (King of Fanyang) and make him the nominal new emperor of Northern Qi.
 In A.D.
 578, the first year of Xuanzheng Era of Northern Zhou Emperor Wudi, Tuobo attacked today's Beijing area and killed a Northern Zhou general called Liu Xiong.
 Tuobo Khan raided today's Jiuquan of Gansu Prov on the Western Corridor thereafter; meantime, Yutian [Khotan], Persia and Ye-tai rebelled against the Turks in the west.
 Northern Zhou Emperor Wudi promised to send Princess Qianjin to Tuobo Khan for reconciliation.
 Tuobo Khan raided Bingzhou and stopped raiding when Princess Qianjin was delivered.
 Tuobo then expelled Gao Baoyi to Northern Zhou years later after reaching a deal with Northern Zhou.
 At the death of Tuobo Khan in A.D.
 581, Tuobo Khan asked his son to yield the throne back to his second brother's son.
 The elder brother's son, Shabolüe, refused to acknowledge the new khan.
 Hence, the Turks would possess four [or five] different khans.